viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/5_structure_package.md

 ### \<amdSec\> section

 <mark>vraag: ik weet niet of we deze sectie als SHOULD moeten zetten?
 Als we de METS echt enkel als inventaris nemen, kunnen we alles hiervan ook onder de fileSec en structMap onderbrengen denk ik.</mark>
+<mark class="miel">Begrijp ik niet goed.</mark>

 The `amdSec` element (short for 'administrative metadata section') contains preservation metadata about the (sub)IE(s) in the SIP and the SIP as a whole.
 The `amdSec` can either embed metadata (with the use of `digiprovMD` elements) or contain pointers to the location of preservation metadata files located in the `/metadata/preservation` directory of the package level.
-In order to maintain the readability of the `mets.xml` file, it is recommended to store the preservation metadata in separate/dedicated files.
+In order to maintain the readability of the `mets.xml` file, it is recommended to store the preservation metadata in the dedicated `premis.xml` file.

+<mark class="miel">Ik heb het einde van bovenstaande zin aangepast.
+Klopt dit?</mark>

 ***Requirements***